degory/ghul-application-template/README.md

     - Start typing `Clone Repository in Container Volume`, and select that option when it appears
 - Choose `+ Create a unique volume` when prompted

-Visual Studio Code will create a container and a unique volume to hold your application.
+Visual Studio Code will create a container and a unique volume to hold your application source.

-## Getting started on native Linux
+## Getting started on native Linux or on WSL2 on Windows

-The ghūl compiler is a native Linux application so a container is not needed.
+The ghūl compiler is a native Linux application and can be run on Linux or on WSL2 on Windows without a container, however ghūl is an experimental languguage and the compiler may be unstable: using the development container is the safer option.

-The compiler should run on any Linux distribution, provided Mono and Boehm GC are installed.
+If you prefer to use native Linux or on WSL2 rather than the development container, then the compiler should run on any recent distribution, provided Mono and Boehm GC are installed.

 ### Install the Mono development environment